karthikb351/never-graduate-week-2026-bangalore/README.md

 This schedule is community-driven, so please consider proposing a talk/session/hackday idea by creating a pull request with a file in the `/schedule` folder [by clicking here](https://github.com/karthikb351/never-graduate-week-2026-bangalore/new/main/schedule?filename=session.md&value=What%20is%20your%20session%20about%3F).

+Have an idea on what you _think_ we should do?
+Please [add it to the suggestion box](https://github.com/karthikb351/never-graduate-week-2026-bangalore/discussions/new?category=ideas-and-suggestions) (there are no bad ideas!).

 # Who are we?
 We are a group of tech and tech-adjacent enthusiasts, many of whom are alumni of [Recurse Center](https://recurse.com).
 We meet every Tuesday to co-work together as part of the [Recursive Coworking Meetup](https://captnemo.in/cowork/).